ZBraz/loginregister/README.md

-# loginregister

-Installation
+# Installation

 Create a virtual environment
-# to start in terminal
+to start in terminal
 Pip install flask
 (pip install- windows , pip3 install-mac)
 #Install flask to your chosen platform for python